Belseir/holodex-go/README.md

 Get an API key by creating an account on [Holodex](https://holodex.net/)

-Create a new Client using your API key
+Create a new Client using your API key.\
 **Note:** The HolodexClient uses a singleton pattern, the apiKey and cache will be used through all your clients inside the same project.

 ```go